Appearance

 })

-let htmlCode = app.html()
+let htmlCode = composition.html()

 // htmlCode: <div>0</div>

-htmlCode = app.html()
+htmlCode = composition.html()

 // htmlCode: <div>0</div>

-htmlCode = app.html()
+htmlCode = composition.html()

 // htmlCode: <div>0</div>

-But then, if you use static(false), the cached HTML string is cleared and the component starts generating new HTML code every time.
-Until you use static(true) or static() again.
+, the cached HTML string is cleared and the component starts generating new HTML code every time.
+Until you use static(true)

 js

-import { component } from 'paintor'
+import { component, template } from 'paintor'

 let count = 0